In this guide, we outline whether silicone might be more sustainable than plastic, and vice versa.

 This guide compliments our separate guide about the sustainability of silicone, & some comparisons to plastic.

 Summary – Is Silicone More Sustainable Than Plastic?

-You might like to minimize your use of both materials if possible, but for some uses such as leak proof lids for food containers, a high quality food grade silicone might be the better material
+For some uses such as leak proof lids for food containers, a high quality food grade silicone might be the better material

 The answer can be product and company specific too – not all companies make their silicones to the same standard, or in the same way with the same chemistry

 Just as one example, a high quality food grade silicone that meets safety regulations, is recyclable, lasts many years, and is free of fillers and toxic chemicals (and that does not leach), is probably more sustainable than most regular plastics